 The Innovative Housing Incentive Program helps address Colorado’s housing shortage by supporting the development and expansion of the state’s innovative housing manufacturing businesses.

-The program includes three funding mechanisms: a working capital grant, a per-unit cash incentive, and a factory loan.
+The program includes two funding mechanisms: a working capital and per-unit incentive grant and a factory loan.
 These mechanisms are described in greater detail below.

 After a public comment period and consultation with other state agencies, OEDIT has put in place program guidelines that will take effect for the program launch.
 The guidelines may continue to evolve as the program develops, and additional details on the loan portion of the program will be added to the guidelines in early 2023.

 Applications for the working capital grant and per-unit incentive are now open.
 See below for more information.
-The factory loan program will be open for applications in early- to mid-2023.
+The factory loan program opened for applications in September and close on November 3, 2023.

 Working capital grant and per-unit incentive